Restructuring Property Data to Plan for Portfolio-Wide Capital Needs

 Amy says the workbook is helping her do her job better.
 “This tool makes it easier to do the type of analysis we want to do, and to be more proactive in our planning approach,” she says.
 “The next step is to come up with a property-by-property plan for how to address the projected capital needs.”

-Cornerstone isn’t the only beneficiary of the project, Emily says.
-The collaboration gave Emily and her HDC colleagues a better understanding of a problem many housing owners face, and it resulted in a tool that other housing owners can use and adapt.
+Cornerstone isn’t the only beneficiary of the project.
+The collaboration gave Emily and her HDC colleagues a better understanding of a problem many housing owners face, and it resulted in a tool that other housing owners can use and adapt, Emily says.

 Need help addressing affordable-housing asset management needs?
 Visit HDC’s Asset Management page to contact our team.
 We look forward to hearing from you!